St. Mark's Comics

-St. Mark's Comics was a New York City comic book retailer in Manhattan.
-The company opened its first store, at 11 St. Mark's Place, in 1983.
-For a period, the store had two other locations, one in Lower Manhattan and one in Brooklyn Heights.
+St. Mark's Comics is a New York City comic book retailer.
+It opened its first store at 11 St. Mark's Place in Manhattan in 1983, and eventually opened two other locations, in Lower Manhattan and one in Brooklyn Heights.
 In late January 2019, St. Mark's Comics announced it would be going out of business at the end of February 2019.
-On July 30, 2021, St. Mark's Comics re-opened at a new location in Industry City, Brooklyn.
+On July 30, 2021, It re-opened at a new location in Industry City, Brooklyn.

 The store's St. Mark's Place location was noted for its underground sensibility and cluttered, over-stuffed decor, and for employing female staff members long before that became the norm in the comics retailing industry.
 In addition to comics, graphic novels, and manga, St. Mark's Comics sold trading cards, action figures, toys, T-shirts, and other pop culture collectibles.

 History

 St. Mark's Comics was founded in 1983, and acquired a year later by Mitch Cutler when he was still in his teens.

 Cutler founded a second location at 148 Montague Street in Brooklyn Heights in 1988.
 That location closed in 2012.
 The store had another location at 150 Chambers Street in lower Manhattan that closed in 2004 in part due to the after-effects of the September 11 attacks.

 A fire damaged the St. Mark's location and some of its inventory in 2011, but the store was able to recover.

 In October 2017, St. Mark's Comics launched a GoFundMe campaign to keep the store open, but it only raised $1,201.

 On January 29, 2019, Cutler announced that St. Mark's Comics would be closing at the end of February.
 Reasons cited by Cutler included 90-hour works weeks, higher rents and a changing marketplace.
 The announcement prompted tributes from comics creators including Neil Gaiman, Brian Michael Bendis, and Dean Haspiel.

 On July 30, 2021, St. Mark's Comics re-opened at a new location in Industry City, Brooklyn.